einarwh/experiments-in-powerblog/content/blog-posts/how-to-reduce-bunches-of-things.md

 }
 ```

-This is quite nice, because we don’t have to worry any more about whether or not the bunch of things is empty.
+This is quite nice, because we don't have to worry any more about whether or not the bunch of things is empty.
 We can proceed to implement concrete monoids that we might want to use.

 ```csharp
 class IntegerUnderAdditionMonoid